 \subsection{DreamBooth}

-Additionally, we provide qualitative samples from the \textbf{Ground Truth Test}, reported in \cref{tab:exp_main}b, using the TEdBench and MagicBrush datasets (\cref{fig:qual_tedbench1}, \ref{fig:qual_tedbench2} and \cref{fig:qual_magicbrush1}, \ref{fig:qual_magicbrush2}).
+Additionally, we provide qualitative samples from the \textbf{Ground Truth Selection Test}, reported in \cref{tab:exp_main_gt}, using the TEdBench and MagicBrush datasets (\cref{fig:qual_tedbench1}, \ref{fig:qual_tedbench2} and \cref{fig:qual_magicbrush1}, \ref{fig:qual_magicbrush2}).
 In these cases, the ground truth image is located in the second column, the excessively preserved image in the third column, and the excessively modified image in the fourth column.
-Once again, we observe that CLIPScore tends to prefer excessive modifications.
+Once again, we observe that directional CLIP similarity tends to prefer excessive modifications.